 The share of one and two person households increased throughout the county and state.
 By 2000, one-person households comprised 24.9% of all households in the county and 26.8% in Wisconsin.
 This represented a 1.5% and 2.4% increase in share respectively.
 A similar increase in two person household was also seen.
 Two person households increased to 41.9% and 34.6% in Waushara County and Wisconsin, respectively.
 Within the planning cluster, the city and village had noticeably higher percentages of one person households.
-One person households in Village of Redgranite, compared to less than twenty-five percent in each of the towns.
+One person households accounted for 40.5% of the households in the City of Wautoma and 32.5% of households in Village of Redgranite, compared to less than twenty-five percent in each of the towns.
 Two person households, on the other hand, accounted for over forty percent in each of the towns, while two person households comprised 35.0% in the Village of Redgranite and 30.0% in the City of Wautoma.
 The Town of Marion had the highest share of two person households, 50.6%.